-On Saturday night, seven people were brutally murdered in a jihadist attack on London Bridge and Borough Market.
-Scores more were critically injured.
+On Saturday night, seven people were brutally murdered in a jihadist attack on the London Bridge and Borough Market.
+Dozens more were critically injured.
 It is the third terrorist attack in the UK in as many months.

-May is right that "pluralistic values", British or otherwise, are superior to the values of hate.
+May is right that "pluralistic values," British or otherwise, are superior to the values of hate.
 But the overwhelming focus of her speech was misplaced.
-Extremism didn't drive a van into defenceless civilians on London Bridge, nor did it go on a stabbing rampage at Borough Market: three, as yet unnamed, men did that; men who were stopped not by a counter-extremism message, but by armed police.
+Extremism didn't drive a van into defenseless civilians on the London Bridge, nor did it go on a stabbing rampage at Borough Market: Three, as yet, unnamed men did that—men who were stopped not by a counter-extremism message but by armed police.

 READ: The Long-Term Effects a Terror Attack Has On a City

 For over 18 months, ISIS has lost huge swathes of territory and is a shadow of its former self.
 But it has left a deadly legacy: the call and warrant for murderous violence on the streets of the West.
-Some have already responded to this – and more will surely follow their murderous example.
+Some have already responded to this—and more will surely follow its murderous example.
 But the warrant is already out there and known.
 It cannot be undone or erased from collective memory.
-And no amount of proselytising against Islamist extremism and for British values, whatever they are, will stop wannabe-jihadists from seeking out the permission of the warrant.
+And no amount of proselytizing against Islamist extremism and for British values, whatever they are, will stop wannabe jihadists from seeking out the permission of the warrant.

 And let's be clear.
-No one, as terrorism expert Peter Neumann has repeatedly pointed out, is radicalised because they "stumble" across extremist content online and become "brainwashed".
-On the contrary: people actively search out extremist content so that they can become radicalised, because they want to be radicalised, because what they really want is permission to lose themselves to a violent cause.
+No one, as terrorism expert Peter Neumann has repeatedly pointed out, is radicalized because they "stumble" across extremist content online and become "brainwashed."
+On the contrary: People actively search out extremist content so that they can become radicalized, because they want to be radicalized, because what they really want is permission to lose themselves to a violent cause.
 As Roy puts it: "Jihadis do not descend into violence after poring over sacred texts… They do not become radicals because they have misread the texts or because they have been manipulated.
 They are radicals because they choose to be, because only radicalism appeals to them."
 And the core reason for that appeal, according to Roy, is that it gives expression to their profound disaffection and self-loathing.